CPAS Revocation & Re-Entry

 Again, re-entry is not automatic or guaranteed.
 You must explain to the committee significant factors that have changed in your circumstances that will help you to succeed at UC Blue Ash College.

-Responses to petitions will be conveyed through your University of Cincinnati e-mail account.
-If your have not used your UC e-mail account recently, contact UCIT at 513-556-4357 to reactivate your account.
+Decisions on petitions will be emailed to you through your University of Cincinnati e-mail account.
+If you have not used your UC e-mail account recently, contact UCIT at 513-556-4357 to reactivate your account.

 If you are approved for re-entry following this procedure, you will remain part of the CPAS program, on a provisional admission status, and you will have one semester to meet the minimum requirements of the program, which include earning a minimum of a 2.0 GPA.
 If you fail to meet the requirements after one semester, your provisional admission will be revoked, and you will not be able to attend classes at the University of Cincinnati.